Student Advisory Service, Design Technology & Product Development

 I have already taken a written exam in the Design Technology area.
 Although now I would like to switch to another vocational field.
 Is such a change possible?
 Can the elective subjects I passed be taken into account in the new vocational field?

 Changing vocational fields must be dealt with on a case-by-case basis between the student and the Central Examination Office.

 I am studying industrial engineering specializing in Machine Construction and would like to apply for a curriculum change.
 Do I have to submit my application to the MSE Student Advice Team?

-The MSE Student Advice Team is responsible for the substantive review of curriculum change applications for the Industrial Engineering "Design Technology" Bachelor degree program and for the Industrial Engineering "Development and Construction" Master degree program.
+The MSE Student Advice Team is responsible for the substantive review of curriculum change applications for the Industrial Engineering "Design Technology" Bachelor degree program and for the Industrial Engineering "Construction Technology" Master degree program.
 Curriculum change applications for other specializations should be submitted to the respective academic advisor.
 As of October 29, 2013.